 - The best practice would be to self-quarantine for a period of 14 days after learning of your potential exposure.

-- Immediately notify the studio’s contact person and/or site safety monitor, who will notify their respective public health authority that will contact the state agency to begin contact tracing.
+- BEST PRACTICE: Immediately notify the studio’s contact person and/or site safety monitor, who will notify their respective public health authority that will contact the state agency to begin contact tracing.

 - You must also immediately notify your employer.

 - With the local public health authority and the Infection Mitigation Coordinator, you may help identify the areas of your facilities where the infected individual visited.

 - Any known individuals who were within six (6) feet of you will be notified, must immediately report the instance to their employers, and must quarantine for 14 days.